tassilomorino/senf_client/README.md

 ## 3: Change to .env file

-Open `senf_client` folder, find a file called .env-sample and rename it to .env
+Open `senf_client` folder, find a file called .env-example and rename it to .env

 ## 4: Run project